 General Principles.
 Princeton seeks students of good character who have demonstrated scholastic achievement and capacity for further growth.
 The University and its facilities are open to all persons pursuant to the equal opportunity policy.

 Entrance Standards.
 Princeton does not prescribe fixed secondary school course requirements for admission.
-The University recognizes the diversity of programs offered by various secondary schools and is primarily interested in the quality and breadth of the student's record.
-The school's testimony about academic ability and interest as well as motivation, reliability, and strength of character are very important.
+The University recognizes the diversity of programs offered by secondary schools and is primarily interested in the quality and breadth of the student's record.
+The secondary school's testimony about academic ability and interest as well as motivation, reliability, and strength of character are very important.

 Although the applicant's course program is but one of several elements taken into consideration by the admission committee, English, foreign languages, and mathematics are so necessary to intellectual growth and attainment that sustained study of each in secondary school is expected.
 The following program is desirable: English, four years with continued practice in writing; foreign languages, four years of one language (rather than two years each of two languages), preferably continued through the final year of secondary school; mathematics, four years of college preparatory mathematics, also preferably continued through the final year of secondary school.